koushik80/Finfotek_Flask_App/README.md

 <h3 align="left">Description:</h3>

-  <p>The website is made for a company using Flask that  includes blogs and user registration and login system.
+  <p>The app is built for a company using Flask that  includes blogs and user registration and login system.
 It was created as the basis for my training project.
 The implementation strives to be simple. </p>

  <h3 align="left"> Goals:</h3>